compensa-hq/awesome-company-benefits/README.md

 # Why are employee benefits so important?

 Offering benefits to employees is important because it helps them to feel more fulfilled and more satisfied.
 A solid employee benefits package can help to attract and retain talent.
-Benefits can help you differentiate your business from competitors.

 ## A - C